The 2017 College Scholarship Program application will be open soon.

 The College Scholarship Program application is available to students only during their senior year.
-The application opens in September and closes in November.
-The applications are reviewed December through February, and final notifications are made in mid-March.
+The application opens in late September and closes in late November.
+The applications are reviewed December through March, and final notifications are made in April.

 How do I apply?

 Access to online application opens in late September.
 When the application period is open, instructions and links to the online portal will be available.

 Why should I apply?